SaskiaPacker/potters-club/README.md

 - Safari: Site testing on an alternative browser
 - Font Awesome: Socail media icons
 - Am I responsive: Screenshots of the final project for the README file

+# Deployment
+1. In the GitHub repositories, navigate your way to the settings tab
+2. From there on your left hand side find the 'Pages' tab, click on it.
+3. In the build and deployment section, select 'source' and then 'deploy from a branch'
+4. Then underneath that select 'main' and 'root'
+5. Click save
+6. Your page should refresh automatically or manually with a link to your deployed website.
+7. The link can be found here: <https://saskiapacker.github.io/potters-club/>

+# Credits
+I would like to give credit to the 'Love Running' project, as my knowledge is limited on setting up the initial file, I look inspiration from there.
+In addition to this, I also took inspiration for the footer elements and the social icons too.

+The first bit of styling for css for the margin, body copy, h1 and h2 elements were also taken as inspiration from the love running project.
+In addition to this, I also took some inspiration from the Love Running css styling, for the form input section as well.

+I would also like to give full credit for the creator Lolita Olympia, I have used her YouTube video on how to make pottery from home.
+The video can be found [here.](https://www.youtube.com/watch?v=JzE3g9KrdOQ&ab_channel=LolitaOlympia) I wanted to use this video as it was really fun and showed simply how you can make pottery.

+The link [here](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/#:~:text=You%20can%20use%20flexbox%20to,and%20flex%2Ddirection%3A%20column%20.%20-%20for%20help%20with%20footer%20sticking%20to%20the%20bottom>) from the 30 seconds of code website, helped me with issues as of getting my footer to stick bottom of my website.

+This [link](https://forum.freecodecamp.org/t/youtube-refused-to-connect/245262) from FreeCodeCamp helped me resolve issues with linking my iframe to the credited youtube video above.

+I would like to thank Angelica Guimaraes, as I took inspiration from her CSS to help me with creating styling my talbe found on my classes page.
+The link can be found [here.](https://github.com/AngelicaGuimaraes/P1_magnolia_tree/blob/main/assets/css/style.css)

+I would also like to credit this Stack Overflow [reply](https://stackoverflow.com/questions/2603700/how-to-align-3-divs-left-center-right-inside-another-div), which allowed me to be able to get my reviews to sit next to each other white sitting in a div.

+### Media
+All of my images are sourced from unsplash.com or pexels.com